iamniklas/LIO-Core/README.md

 [![](https://jitpack.io/v/iamniklas/LIO-Core.svg)](https://jitpack.io/#iamniklas/LIO-Core)

 Central library that makes the LIO features available to all sub-projects.
-The advantage is that all projects are updated at once if a change is implemented across the entire project.
+The advantage is that all projects are updated at once if a change is to be implemented across the entire project.

 ## 1. Core Features
-(Last time updated at version 0.0.6-9.8)
+(Last time updated at version 0.0.7-1.16)

 - Colors (RGB, RGBA, HSV, LIO Color)
+- Default procedures/animations
 - Rendering interface
 - JSON Communication standards
-- Default procedures/animations and javascript-scriptable procedure (experimental)
-- Server/Client communication with _custom network implementation_ and _HTTP_ via _LIO-API_
+- Completely configurable network and LED Manager by config file (Host, VHost, Single-LED-Test-Device) or Shared Preferences file (LIO-Connect-Android, extended functionality in app project)

+&nbsp;

-- Server/Client communication with _MQTT/Mosquitto_ (experimental)
+- Message Broker network communication with _MQTT/Mosquitto_ (stable; becoming completely verified with version 0.0.10)
+- Live Update Variables to change animation behaviour without reloading (not implemented yet; will be available with version 0.0.11)
+- Time-Synched-Update: Sync animations across multiple devices without the need of them communicating (not implemented yet; will be available with version 0.0.12)
+- Javascript-scriptable procedure (not available yet due to testing; becoming stable with version 0.0.13)

 ## 2. Installation
 via Jitpack: [https://jitpack.io/#iamniklas/LIO-Core](https://jitpack.io/#iamniklas/LIO-Core)